 After earning degrees in Environmental Chemistry (B.S., SUNY Syracuse, 1982) and Civil and Environmental Engineering (University of Minnesota, M.S., 1985 and Ph.D., 1988), he joined the faculty of the University of Maryland, where he was promoted to Professor in 1999.
 Dr. Baker moved to UW Tacoma in 2008 to assist establishing the Center for Urban Waters.
 Dr. Baker's research centers about the behavior of organic contaminants in the environment, specifically atmospheric transport and deposition, the dynamics of contaminant transport in estuaries, and modeling the exposure and transfer of bioaccumulative chemicals in aquatic food webs.
 He teaches courses in water quality modeling and environmental chemistry, has co-authored over one hundred papers on contaminant cycling in the Great Lakes, the Chesapeake Bay and Puget Sound, was the inaugural chair of the Puget Sound Partnership Science Panel and in 2010 received the Conservation Research Award from the Seattle Aquarium Society.

-Raj Katti is currently the Dean and Professor in the Institute of Technology, University of Washington Tacoma.
+Raj Katti is Dean and Professor in the School of Engineering & Technology at the University of Washington Tacoma.
 He was the chairman of the Electrical and Computer Engineering Department at North Dakota State University (NDSU) from 2011-13.
 He spent 23 years as a faculty member in the Electrical and Computer Engineering Department at North Dakota State University, where he was responsible for starting the BS Computer Engineering Program in the 90s.
 He was a senior design engineer at the Intel Corporation in 2000 and 2001 where he worked in the Design for Testability Group.
 At UW Tacoma, Raj has obtained ABET accreditation for three undergraduate programs, has started the BSEE program, and obtained school status for the Institute.